Gregtom3/CLAS12Analysis/README.md

 2. Load in the CLAS12Analysis git repo, along with submodules (currently on brufit) git clone --recurse-submodules https://www.github.com/Gregtom3/CLAS12Analysis

 3. Install brufit first, as the CLAS12Analysis repo depends on it heavily for fitting.
-To do so...

-   	cd brufit
-        ./setup.sh

-The setup script should install the specific brufit fork for you, and set the required variables in your ~/.cshrc
+Read the README inside brufit for instructions

 4. Exit brufit and open the CLAS12Analysis directory.
 Enter into the build directory